emojized/fluentui-emoji/README.md

 ![Fluent Emoji](art/readme_banner.webp)

+## Changes

+This special emojized fork also includes all PNG files.

 ## Contact

 Please feel free to [open a GitHub issue](https://github.com/microsoft/fluentui-emoji/issues/new) and assign to the following points of contact with questions or requests.